bhaskar-mitra/bhaskar-mitra.github.io/_pages/about.md

 ---

 I am an information retrieval researcher based in Montreal, Canada.
-I develop machine learning models and benchmarks for information retrieval, and study the sociotechnical implications of information access platforms.
+I develop machine learning models and benchmarks for information retrieval, and study the societal implications of information access technologies.
 I am currently serving as the [ACM SIGIR Secretary](https://sigir.org/general-information/officers-and-volunteers) and as an [Associate Editor](https://dl.acm.org/journal/tois/editorial-board) for the ACM Transactions on Information System (TOIS) journal.
 I previously served as the ACM SIGIR Community Relations Coordinator (2022-2025).
 I have received several awards for my research, including two [ACM SIGIR Early Career Researcher Awards](https://sigir.org/awards/sigir-ecr-awards/) (2024) for excellence in research and in community engagement.